 - Yanking on the leash or collar

 All of these are confusing to the dog as it is actually acknowledging your dog’s effort to seek attention.
 A better method requires that you simply turn away from the dog and ignore it.
 When the dog calms down and doesn’t jump up as you approach, give the command to SIT and then calmly reward the dog with praise and a treat.
 The “Sit” command can be used when returning home and your dog is approaching.
 If it is not OK for your dog to jump on you then it should not be OK for him to jump on other people as well.
-Train your dog through positive reniforcement so that he understands that four feet on the ground or sitting is the proper way to greet everyone.
+Positive dog behavior training can be demonstrated through positive reinforcement so that they understand that four feet on the ground or sitting is the proper way to greet everyone.

 7. Inappropriate Elimination